hubblo-org/scaphandre/docs/sensors/powercap_rapl.md

 At the time those lines are written, this sensor works only on:

 - OS: GNU/Linux
-- Intel and AMD x86 CPUs, produced after 2012
+- Intel and AMD x86 CPUs, produced after 2012 (or some laptop cpu prior to 2012)

 It needs the following kernel modules to be present and running: